Enterprise Edition only

 You can select which problems you wish to auto-fix, which ones you wish to fix manually, and which ones you wish to ignore.
 See Auto-fix options.

 Dead procedure/declaration/event.
 A procedure, Declare or Event statement is not used.
-Auto-fix removes them.
-Choose the Fix & comment option to comment out dead code, and Fix quietly to remove it altogether.
+Auto-fix removes it.
+To delete dead code, use the Fix quietly option.
+To comment out dead code, choose the Fix & comment option.

 Event not raised.
 An event does not fire.
 Automatic removal is not done.
 Auto-fix creates a comment for you to consider whether this event needs to be fired or deleted.